opendistro-for-elasticsearch/sql/docs/experiment/ppl/cmd/top.rst

 Description
 ============
-| Using ``top`` command to find the most frequent tuple of values of all fields in the field list.
+| Using ``top`` command to find the most common tuple of values of all fields in the field list.

 Syntax